 Huibin completed his Ph.D. dissertation, "Applications of the Regional Economy, Land Use and Transportation (RELU-TRAN) CGE Model to Urban Transportation Pricing and Investment Policies", in 2016 under the supervision of Professor Alex Anas.
 Huibin also holds M.A. and B.A. degrees in Economics and Construction Management from DUFE.
 Prior to joining DUFE in 2018, Huibin worked at the University of International Business and Economics.
 Huibin and Anas are now collaborating on new research projects.

 Xu Guo (Ph.D.
-2018): An Assistant Professor at Hunan University, Xu Guo’s research focuses on financial economics, asset pricing and fixed income.
-His current projects include bond return predictability, the collateral value of corporate bonds, stock herding, and short interest.
+2018): An Assistant Professor at Hunan University.
+Xu Guo’s research focuses on financial economics, asset pricing and fix income.
+His current projects include bond return predictability, the collateral value of corporate bond, stock herding, and short interest.

-Xu completed his Ph.D. dissertation, “Essays on return predictability in the equity market and the corporate bond market” in 2018 under the joint supervision of Professor Chunchi Wu from UB’s School of Management and Professor Yun Pei of the Economics Department.
-Xu also holds a B.S. degree in Mathematics from Sun Yat-Sen University and an M.S. degree in Finance from the University of Tampa.
-Xu’s recent paper “Short interest, stock returns and credit ratings” coauthored with Prof. Chunchi Wu was published on Journal of Banking and Finance.
+Xu completed his Ph.D. dissertation, “Essays on return predictability in equity market and corporate bond market” in 2018 under the supervision of Professor Chunchi Wu from school of management and Professor Yun Pei.
+Xu holds B.S. degree in Mathematics from Sun Yat-sen University and M.S. degree in Finance from the University of Tampa.
+Xu’s recent paper “Short interest, stock returns and credit ratings” is published on Journal of Banking and Finance, coauthored with Prof. Chunchi Wu.

 Nicole Hunter (Ph.D.
 2018): An Assistant Professor of Economics and Finance at SUNY Buffalo State College.
 Nicole’s research focuses on international trade and environmental policy.
 She currently has three research projects underway: One examines the role environmental taxes play on a firm’s market behavior, one analyses the impacts in New York State of recent tariff policies, and the other investigates individuals’ behavioral responses to natural disasters.